AckerlyXu/heima/includes/virtual-machines-ag-listener-configure.md

     b.
 Right-click the IP resource, and then click properties.
 Note the name of the IP address, and use it in the `$IPResourceName` variable in the PowerShell script.

     c.
 Under **IP Address**, click **Static IP Address**.
-Set the IP address as the same address that you used when you set the load balancer address on the Azure portal preview.
+Set the IP address as the same address that you used when you set the load balancer address on the Azure Portal.

     ![IP Resource](./media/virtual-machines-ag-listener-configure/96-ipresource.png)